SereninSparks/guides.sereninsparks.com/_posts/rs3/trees-and-herbs-farming-route.md

 In the future I will also be adding images as a helping hand (and to break up the long walls of text).

 At time of writing, this run takes roughly 15-20 minutes.
-XP gaoms vary depending on when you log in after the previous run, which herbs and trees you're planting and which herb and trees have grown since then.
+XP gains vary depending on when you log in after the previous run, which herbs and trees you're planting and which herb and trees have grown since then.

 Using this setup and running [Magic Trees](https://rs.wiki/Magic_Tree_(Farming)), [Palm Trees](https://rs.wiki/Palm_tree_(Farming)), [Fellstalk Herbs](https://rs.wiki/Fellstalk_(Farming)) and tending my [Player-Owned Farm](https://rs.wiki/Player-owned_farm) filled with [Chincompas](https://rs.wiki/Chinchompa_(player-owned_farm)), [Zygomites](https://rs.wiki/Zygomite_(player-owned_farm)) and [Dragons](https://rs.wiki/Dragon_(player-owned_farm)), I was able to get upwards of 300,000 XP during this time.
 With Bonus XP and DXP Live, this will be much, much higher.